 We love this area of sleepy, lonely villages and quaint people.

 And every time we go there, I’m struck with the past.
 Almost as though we’ve stepped back to another century, suggestive of the Middle Ages or even Bible days.

 Cilento has undergone many changes in its history.

-Starting with Greek settlement, around 600 BC, which caused the locals to scurry for safety, and build the little hill towns.
-Followed by other kingdoms and civilizations, like the Samnites, the Romans, the Barbarians, and Medieval nobility, all of which have come and gone.
-But Cilento’s hill towns remain.
+Starting with Greek settlement, around 600 BC, which caused the locals to scurry for safety and build the little hill towns.
+Followed by other kingdoms and civilizations, like the Samnites, the Romans, the Barbarians, and Medieval nobility.
+All of which have come and gone, while Cilento’s hill towns remain.